godot-sdk-integrations/godot-deeplink/docs/README.md

 ## <img src="../addon/icon.png" width="20"> Signals

 - `deeplink_received(url: DeeplinkUrl)`: Emitted when app content is requested via deeplink.
+Must be connected at startup, as early as possible, or via Godot Editor.

 ---